Raad05/neetcode-DSA/Readme.md

 ### Binary Search:

+#### The Implementations folder contains the implementation of the "Binary Search" algorithm and the following problem solutions:

 - Problem 704 - Binary Search
 - Problem 74 - Search a 2D Matrix
 - Problem 374 - Guess Number Higher or Lower